Overview

 He edits the upcoming edition of the textbook Parry and Kerridge: The Law of Succession and contributes to Williams, Mortimer & Sunnucks on Executors, Administrators and Probate.

 He has also assisted the campaign to reform the Wills Act 1837 to counter predatory marriage.
+An article written by James on the subject was quoted by the Law Commission in their ‘Modernising Wills’ report, published 16 May 2025.

 James undertakes public access work.
 He does not advise on tax.